District Advisory Councils

 District Advisory Councils Role

 - Advise the Minister on education issues

 - Identify education priorities within their own district

 - Foster collaboration among school councils, home and school associations and the community

-The councils will consider a balance between local issues brought forward by council members and topics that the minister is seeking advice on.
-Priorities identified and discussed previously at DACs include:
+The councils will consider a balance between local issues brought forward by council members and topics on which the Minister is seeking advice.
+Priorities identified and discussed previously at D.A.C.s include:

 - Early interventions for students

 - Mental health & Student Well-Being Teams

 - Healthy school food for all Island students